jboss-xpaas/docker-containers/xpaas-jboss-appserver-docker/README.md

 **Deploy phase**

-After the configuration phase, where all configuration scripts have been executed, the container perfoms the deploy phase.
+After the configuration phase, where all configuration scripts have been executed, the container performs a restart and enters the deploy phase.

-In this phase, the <code>/jboss/scripts/jboss-appserver/startup/jboss-deploy.cli</code> CLI script is executed.
+In this phase, the scripts located at <code>/jboss/scripts/jboss-appserver/deploy</code> are executed.
-By default this script only perform a server reload.
-You can override it in your container to perform your custom deploys after the reload command.

 NOTES:
 * You can find some examples in the  [BPMS docker image](../xpaas-bpms-docker)